Snapchat/KeyDB/README.md

 line, with exactly the same name.

-Running Redis with TLS:
+Running KeyDB with TLS:
 ------------------

-Please consult the [TLS.md](TLS.md) file for more information on how to use Redis with TLS.
+Please consult the [TLS.md](TLS.md) file for more information on how to use KeyDB with TLS.

 Playing with KeyDB